how do I get my angelfish to breed?

 Tank Decorations

-Providing an environment that mimics your angelfish’s natural habitat is crucial for successful breeding.
-In the wild, angelfish are quick to hide in plant life and around coral.
+Providing an environment mimicking the angelfish’s natural habitat is crucial for successful breeding.
+In the wild, angelfish quickly hide in plant life and around coral.

 You can offer such areas by placing tall or broadleaf plants and roots within your tank.
 For substrate, gravel is not recommended.
 Use potted plants and driftwood instead.